AkshatSh/DPD/docs/blog_3.md

 ## Methodologies

-**Implementation**: We will build our models in PyTorch [12] and potentially using AllenNLP [10].
+**Implementation**: We will build our models in PyTorch [12] and using AllenNLP [10].
 We will build our system ontop of Snorkel [1].
 We will compare our implementation against Snuba/Reef [2] and AutoNER [9], and use Snorkel MeTal (a implementation of Snorkel for GLUE) [11] to help with writing models for sequence classification.

 ## Resources